 Step 2: Paste Your GA Tracking Code in Your Knowledge Base

 Copy your tracking code from the opening to closing script tags and head over to your knowledge base in KnowledgeOwl.

 Within KnowledgeOwl go to Settings > Style and click the Custom <head> tab.
-(If you are using our old style editor paste the code in the Append to Head field on the Body Styles tab.)
 Paste your new Google Analytics tracking code in this field.
-It doesn' really matter where it is in relation to the rest of your content.
+It doesn't really matter where it is in relation to the rest of your content.
 If you have a developer managing these aspects of your knowledge base you can check with him or her to see if they have a preference.
 Click Save once you've pasted the code.